-The summer holidays offer a good opportunity to get together and discuss plans for your family business.
-But there are some rules you should follow to make sure it’s only the barbeque that gets heated!
+The summer holidays offer a good opportunity to get together and discuss plans for the future of your family business.
+Here are some rules to follow to make sure it’s only the barbeque that gets heated.

 If business governance isn’t sorted yet, that needs to be done too.

-Transparency is critical.
-If people feel that things are hidden, or decisions are made without their input, it can lead to disagreements that could affect the running of the business.
+If people feel things are hidden, or decisions are made without their input, it can lead to disagreements that could affect the running of the business.

 “Juggling family relationships with business can be difficult.
 Family conflict can distract a business and lead to poor decision-making that negatively affects the business,” Pryor says.
 “Unclear expectations, lack of transparency and unfair decisions will tear a family and their business apart.”

 It might feel uncomfortable to raise some of these topics.
 But it’s well worth it, says Pryor.
 Once everyone knows and agrees to the expectations and rules of the family business, both the business and the family will benefit.

 “Business disagreements are far more likely to be resolved quickly and effectively.
 These can then be left at work.
 And family can get on with being family, especially at this time of year.”

 This article has been updated since it was published in 2018.